Lord-Cinders/CGarColl/readme.md

 # A Garbage Collector for C
-A tiny Grabage Collector for C which works on the basis of reachability of objects to detect memory leaks.
+A tiny Garbage Collector for C works based on the reachability of objects to detect memory leaks.

 ## Usage
-The library Provides two APIs for Dynamic memory allocation, they are:
+The Library provides two APIs for Dynamic memory allocation, they are:

 ````
 /*
 // corresponds to calloc(size_t, size_t)
-// allocates 'n' units of contiguous memory blocks for an object of type "StructName"
+// allocates 'n' units of contiguous memory blocks for an object of type "StructName."
-// creates an object record for the object and adds it the record to the database
+// creates an object record for the object and adds the record to the database
-// link the object record to the structure record based on the "StructName"
+// link the object record to the structure record based on the "StructName."
-// returns the pointer to the allocated object if successful otherwise NULL
+// returns the pointer to the allocated object if successful otherwise, NULL
 */
 void * xcalloc(ObjectDbList * ObjectDb, size_t n, const char * StructName);
 ````